omundy/dig250-game-art-dev/reference-sheets/Unity-Scripting-02.md

 Term | Definition
 --- | ---
 [Modifiers](https://docs.microsoft.com/en-us/dotnet/csharp/language-reference/keywords/modifiers) | Modifiers are used to modify declarations of types and type members.
-[`abstract`](https://docs.microsoft.com/en-us/dotnet/csharp/language-reference/keywords/abstract) | Indicates that a class is intended only to be a base class of other classes.
-Members marked as abstract, or included in an abstract class, must be implemented by classes that derive from the abstract class.
 [`const`](https://docs.microsoft.com/en-us/dotnet/csharp/language-reference/keywords/const) | Constant fields and locals aren't variables and may not be modified.
 Constants can be numbers, Boolean values, strings, or a null reference.
 Don’t create a constant to represent information that you expect to change at any time.
+[`static`](https://docs.microsoft.com/en-us/dotnet/csharp/language-reference/keywords/static) |	Declares a member that belongs to the type itself instead of to a specific object.
+[`virtual`](https://docs.microsoft.com/en-us/dotnet/csharp/language-reference/keywords/virtual) |	Used to declare that classes, methods, or variables *can* be implemented in the current class but can also be overridden in an inheriting class if the current implementation is not sufficient.
+[`abstract`](https://docs.microsoft.com/en-us/dotnet/csharp/language-reference/keywords/abstract) | Indicates that a class is intended only to be a base class of other classes.
+Members marked as abstract, or included in an abstract class, *must* be implemented by classes that derive from the abstract class.
 [`override`](https://docs.microsoft.com/en-us/dotnet/csharp/language-reference/keywords/override) |	Provides a new implementation of a virtual member inherited from a base class.
-It is required to extend or modify the abstract or virtual implementation of an inherited method, property, indexer, or event.
+It is required to extend or modify the `abstract` or `virtual` implementation of an inherited method, property, indexer, or event.
-[`static`](https://docs.microsoft.com/en-us/dotnet/csharp/language-reference/keywords/static) |	Declares a member that belongs to the type itself instead of to a specific object.
-[`virtual`](https://docs.microsoft.com/en-us/dotnet/csharp/language-reference/keywords/virtual) |	The “virtual” keyword in C# is used to declare that classes, methods, or variables will be implemented in the current class but can also be overridden in an inheriting class if the current implementation is not sufficient.
 [Access modifiers](https://unity3d.com/learn/tutorials/topics/scripting/scope-and-access-modifiers) | Access modifiers are keywords used to specify the declared accessibility of a member or a type.
-The three access modifiers you will see most often in C# are: `public` (access not restricted), `protected` (access limited to containing class or types derived from containing class), and `private` (access limited to the containing type).
+The three access modifiers you will see most often in C# are: [`public`](https://docs.microsoft.com/en-us/dotnet/csharp/language-reference/keywords/public) (access not restricted), [`protected`](https://docs.microsoft.com/en-us/dotnet/csharp/language-reference/keywords/protected) (access limited to containing class or types derived from containing class), [`internal`](https://docs.microsoft.com/en-us/dotnet/csharp/language-reference/keywords/internal) (the default, access is limited to the current assembly), and [`private`](https://docs.microsoft.com/en-us/dotnet/csharp/language-reference/keywords/private) (access limited to the containing type).
 [Microsoft](https://docs.microsoft.com/en-us/dotnet/csharp/language-reference/keywords/access-modifiers).